google/WebFundamentals/src/content/en/tools/chrome-devtools/speed/get-started.md

 [relative]: /web/fundamentals/design-and-ux/responsive/images#relative_sized_images

 * Use an image CDN that lets you dynamically resize an image when you request it.
 * At the very least, optimize each image.
 This can often create huge savings.
-In fact, the "small" images that your app is using now aren't even resized, they're just optimized.
-  Optimization is when you run an image through a special program that reduces the size of the image file, without resizing it.
+  Optimization is when you run an image through a special program that reduces the size of the image file.
 See [Essential Image Optimization][addy]{: .external target="_blank" rel="noopener" } for more tips.

 [addy]: https://images.guide/